Droshow/EKS-BankingKube/EKS_infra/README.md

 [22.6.2024]
 - Access EKS cluster - temporarily can be moved to public subnets for easier administration
-- Deploy Kafka on the servers using IaC hopefully.
+- Deploy Kafka on the servers using HELM/Github actions hopefully.

 - [ ] **connection**: